 Clean Better With Cold - See How

-Get deep, lasting cleaning with dry ice blasting.
+Get deep, cleaning with cold, using dry ice blasting.

 Dry ice blasting uses small pieces of dry ice the size of rice that “explode” against the contaminant, causing it to shrink and lose its adhesion.
-Dry ice is -109°F or -78°C.
+Dry ice is very cold -109°F or -78°C.

 The dry ice pieces shoot out of a jet nozzle with compressed air.
 The nozzle’s unique shape can cause the particles to accelerate faster than the speed of sound before hitting the surface to be cleaned. (see energies-12-04787 for analysis)